department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 - [A headstone or marker provided by the government](/burials-memorials/memorial-items/headstones-markers-medallions/)
 - Perpetual (ongoing) care of the gravesite

 At the time of need, the person planning the burial can also request other [VA memorial items](/burials-memorials/memorial-items/) as well as [military funeral honors](https://www.cem.va.gov/CEM/military_funeral_honors.asp) provided by the Department of Defense.
-These items and honors have added eligibility requirements.
+These items and honors have other eligibility requirements.

 [Learn about the burial planning process](/burials-memorials/plan-a-burial/) <br>
 [Download our National Cemetery Administration brochure (PDF)](https://www.cem.va.gov/cem/docs/factsheets/NCA_Brochure.pdf)